nevali/Stardust/README.md

 ### Non-screen use

-Stardust has not been designed with non-sRGB gamuts in mind, nor have its tones been matched to any dye/pigment combinations.
-However, that doesn't mean that Stardust is entirely unsuitable for print use, particularly with respect to the medium tones, whose shades ought to lie within the gamut of most colour processes, and the L*a*b* values should aid in achieving consistent results.
+Stardust has not been designed with specific support for non-sRGB gamuts, nor have its tones been matched to any dye/pigment combinations.
+However, that doesn't mean that Stardust is entirely unsuitable for print use, particularly with respect to the medium tones, whose shades ought to lie within the gamut of most colour processes, and the CIELAB values should aid in achieving consistent results.

 A future version of Stardust may include specific support for non-screen use of the palette, but there are no current plans to do so.
 Contributions are of